elifkus/tutorial/en/django_start_project/README.md

 The names of some files and directories are very important for Django.
 You should not rename the files that we are about to create.
 Moving them to a different place is also not a good idea.
 Django needs to maintain a certain structure to be able to find important things.

-> Remember to run everything in the virtualenv.
-If you don't see a prefix `(myvenv)` in your console, you need to activate your virtualenv.
-We explained how to do that in the __Django installation__ chapter in the __Working with virtualenv__ part.
-Typing `myvenv\Scripts\activate` on Windows or
-`source myvenv/bin/activate` on Mac OS X or Linux will do this for you.

 <!--sec data-title="OS X or Linux" data-id="django_start_project_OSX_Linux" data-collapse=true ces-->

 In your Mac OS X or Linux console, you should run the following command. **Don't forget to add the period (or dot) `.` at the end!**

 {% filename %}command-line{% endfilename %}
 ```
-(myvenv) ~/djangogirls$ django-admin startproject mysite .
+~/djangogirls$ django-admin startproject mysite .
 ```

 > The period `.` is crucial because it tells the script to install Django in your current directory (for which the period `.` is a short-hand reference).

 > **Note** When typing the command above, remember that you only type the part which starts by `django-admin`.
-The `(myvenv) ~/djangogirls$` part shown here is just example of the prompt that will be inviting your input on your command line.
+The `~/djangogirls$` part shown here is just example of the prompt that will be inviting your input on your command line.

 <!--endsec-->